input-output-hk/plutus-pioneer-program/docs/week5.rst

 .. figure:: img/week05__00008.png

 Next, we see two transactions at Slot 1.
 The first is the transaction from Wallet 2, where 444 ABC tokens are minted, and a 10 lovelace fee is paid.
+The UTxO to pay the fees was automatically found by the function that created the transaction *submitTxConstraintsWith*, as discussed previously.

+We see something here that we have not seen before - the *Forge* part of a transaction, where the native tokens are actually created.
+The box contains the currency symbol (the policy hash) and the token name.

+We also see the two outputs - once with the 990 lovelace change, and another with the newly-minted tokens.
+These outputs could, in fact, be combined, but here they are shown as two separate UTxOs.

 .. figure:: img/week05__00009.png